rainbowdashlabs/sql-java/docs/02/naming.md

 ## Columns

 - Avoid duplication of the table name.
-If you table is named `user` and has a id column name it `id` instead of `user_id`.
+If your table is named `user` and has an id column name it `id` instead of `user_id`.
 - Even if it is possible that a column has the same name as its type, this should be avoided.
 ### Primary key columns